 Tampa Bay Buccaneers

 The first stop we make on this hate it or love it road trip across the continental United States is sunny Tampa Florida.
-The Buccaneers are getting ready to show the NFL that they once again are a force to be reckoned with.
+The Buccaneers are getting ready to show the NFL that they once again are a force to be reckoned with, making them on of the best bets for a fantasy football team line up.
 Cue DeSean Jackson.
 DeSean Jackson comes as a much needed deep threat for an offense last year that did not have A SINGLE PASS PLAY that went for over 50 yards.
 In this day and age, not having a pass play over 50 yards is the equivalent of Joey Chestnut stopping half way through the Hot Dog eating contest because he’s full, IT JUST DOESN’T HAPPEN.
 Putting a speedy veteran Wide Out next to a monster like Mike Evans this offense should be able to blow the lid off of most defenses.
 This coupled with STEALING O.J.
 Howard in the draft and some much needed moves on defense, the Buccaneers could be looking at a play off year.

 New England Patriots